Grow Your Business With a Content Marketing Funnel

 The Three Stages of Content-Driven Buying

-Buyers who start their purchasing process with content research proceed through three distinct stages.
+Buyers who start their purchasing process with online research proceed through three distinct stages.

 Stage 1: Awareness

 In the Awareness stage, content is used to create awareness of your company and brand.
 This is typically achieved through engaging thought pieces relevant to your target buyer.
 No sales language is used.